ryanwolhuter/the-happy-path/test/proposal.md

 and we demonstrated that it does not do this.

+## Summary of benefits

 By using normal objects as our inputs for the document model editor operations we can still achieve the same as before, but much better and easier.

+#### New features
+If we know the name of a given type as selected by the user from our dropdown, we can look up the appropriate zod schema from our scalars library.
+We can then use these for each of the fields in a given state or action input to create a zod schema for the entire object, without ever needing to parse graphql.
+From these zod schemas, we can:

+- infer all of the necessary types for state and actions, including validation of action types and action scopes
+- generate accurate graphql schemas to include in the document model specifications and display in the document model editor
+- generate json schemas for the document model specifications so developers can have validation and autocomplete in the specification json files
+- use zod's z.function().implement to create reducer functions that validate the state, action (including that the scope and type are correct) and resulting state with no extra codegen or input from builders

+#### Benefits for the user
+- We can still let users see graphql code if they want to
+- Users who do not know graphql can also create document models just as easily
+- Users who do know graphql will not be unpleasantly surprised when our editor does not behave as expected

+#### Benefits for the platform
+- We only dispatch operations when the user actually intends to
+- We do not need to parse graphql at all, only create graphql schema from safe inputs
+- We can leverage robust libraries for generating graphql schemas from our zod schemas like https://gqloom.dev/en/docs
-We can still let users see graphql code if they want to Users who do not know graphql can also create document models just as easily Users who do know graphql will not be unpleasantly surprised when our editor does not behave as expected We only dispatch operations when the user actually intends to We do not need to parse graphql at all, only create from safe inputs We can access the input data directly in the reducer, which lets us do all kinds of checks and validations etc. which are currently impossible.
+- We can access the input data directly in the reducer, which lets us do all kinds of checks and validations etc. which are currently impossible.